Some general opinions related to software development. Not trying to logically deduce any of these. I've just grown to found them true over the years.

-If you know how to solve a "problem", that doesn't mean you should.
-Don't solve it unless it is a problem in actual practice. (premature abstraction / problem solving, KISS)
+If you know how to scratch an itch, that doesn't mean you should.
+Procrastinate until it is a problem in actual practice.

 In a solid architecture decisions are pushed out as far as possible.
 Delegation is the key.
 Decisions that are not strongly associated with the name of a procedure must not be made in that place.